hyu-cloudian/Velero/README.md

 ```
 velero backup create nginx-backup --selector app=nginx
 ```
-After running this command, a folder named backups is expected to be shown in Hyperstore.
+After running this command, a folder named backups is expected to be shown in Hyperstore velero bucket.
 ![Image workflow](https://github.com/hyu-cloudian/Velero/blob/master/backup_and_restore.png)

 3. Simulate a disaster